zzzprojects/learn-orm/tutorials/csharp-tutorial/polymorphism.md

 }
 ```

-As you can see that we have two child classes `Circle` and  `Rectangle` and both classes override the `CalculateArea()` method with their own implementation by calculating the area of circle and rectangle respectively.
+As you can see, we have two child classes `Circle` and  `Rectangle`; both classes override the `CalculateArea()` method with their own implementation by calculating the area of circle and rectangle respectively.

 Now we can create `Shape`, `Circle` and `Rectangle` objects and assign them to `Shape` instances.